roys/java-hdl-webserver/README.md

 13. Fill in the URL, method (POST), content type (application/json) and body as described in the **Actions** page in step 4.
 14. Create the action.

-15. Don't be to impatient, but you should now be able to test out the command you just created, e.g. "OK Google, dim the lights to 20% in the kitchen".
+15. Don't be to impatient, but you should now be able to test out the command you just created, e.g. *OK Google, dim the lights to 20% in the kitchen*.

+**You can repeat steps 1-4 to create more areas.
+You don't need to do steps 5 and on as the IFTTT command is completely generic when it comes to area names.**

 ## How it works
 Google have added some [triggers at IFTTT](https://ifttt.com/google_assistant) for Google Assistant (i.e. Google Home